Institute for Catholic Schools

 Additional Information

-In Spring of 2019, the Institute for Catholic Schools (ICS) was contacted by the Department of Education of the Diocese of Brooklyn, NY, about the possibility of forming a program of study for a group of their teachers so they could pursue their Master of Science in Education degrees in Childhood Education and TESOL at St. John’s University.
+In Spring of 2019, the Institute for Catholic Schools (ICS) and the Department of Education of the Diocese of Brooklyn collaborated to form a cohort of educators that would pursue a Master of Science degree with a dual major in Childhood Education and TESOL at St. John’s University School of Education.

-We are grateful that the Diocese of Brooklyn guided these extraordinary teachers to St. John’s and acknowledge the support of the Education Department and their building principals.
-We are grateful for the financial support provided by the Diocese of Brooklyn, St. John’s University, and the Institute for Catholic Schools, to allow this journey to reach a happy conclusion.
+We are grateful that the Diocese of Brooklyn guided these dedicated teachers to The School of Education and to the principals who supported their teachers through the process.
+We are grateful for the financial support provided by the Diocese of Brooklyn, St. John’s University, and the Institute for Catholic Schools which allowed this journey to reach a successful conclusion.

 Of course, no degree would be possible without the professors and members of The School of Education; thanks to all of you.